NicholasLYang/proposal-number-ranges/README.md

 The only way to functionally iterate over a range is to use an array, for instance `Array(n).fill().map((_, i) => console.log(i))`, but that's rather inefficient.

 Furthermore, with the iterator helpers proposal, we can use common methods such as `map/filter/reduce` on `Number.range`.
-This will allow users to write expressions that iterate over a range, which will be very useful cases such as JSX.
+This will allow users to write expressions that iterate over a range, which will be very useful in expression based cases such as JSX.

 ## Use cases